Akilax0/assignments/PA2/README.md

 yyless(n) -> skips first n characters of yytext unput(c) -> put c in input file and remove yytext input() -> reads next character from input

+### Comments

+Single line comments that take the form of
+    -- comment

+Anything after a '--' gets ignored as a comment

+In the case of multiline comments

+We use start states

+Exclusive start state as COMMENT is defined to keep track of Openning and cloding of comments.

+On (* the comment gets started by using BEGIN(COMMENT) on comment end we BEGIN(INTIAL) state.
+	In between comments if there is an EOF present or we have an unmatched closing error message will be sent.
+(ERROR token to parser).